nazavode/nazavode.github.io/content/post/aliasing.md

 In other words, a `restrict` pointer is the only legal way to access the object it points to in memory.
-This kind of *special association* is the same that for example links a newly allocated memory chunk to the its pointer: since it is brand new, no other already existing pointer can be an alias for it.
+This kind of *special association* is the same that for example links a newly allocated memory chunk to its pointer: since it is brand new, no other already existing pointer can be an alias for it.

 > For example, a statement that assigns a value returned by `malloc` to a single